-MLA International Bibliography (EBSCO)This link opens in a new windowMLA International Bibliography offers a detailed bibliography of journal articles, books, book chapters and dissertations.
+MLA International Bibliography (EBSCO)This link opens in a new windowMLA International Bibliography offers a detailed bibliography of journal articles, books, book chapters and dissertations about literature, language, linguistics and folklore.
 Produced by the Modern Language Association (MLA), the electronic version of the bibliography dates back to the 1920s and contains over 1.8 million citations from more than 4,400 journals & series, and 1,000 book publishers.

 Gender Watch (ProQuest)This link opens in a new windowA full-text collection of international journals, magazines, newsletters, regional publications, special reports and conference proceedings devoted to women's and gender issues.
 Contains archival material dating back to the mid 1970s.

 Women's Studies International (EBSCO)This link opens in a new windowWomen's Studies International covers the core disciplines in Women's Studies to the latest scholarship in feminist research.
 Coverage includes more than 548,220 records of journal articles, newspapers, books, newsletters, reports, NGO studies, dissertations, etc. It spans from 1972 and earlier to the present, including Women Studies Abstracts (1984-) and Women's Studies Database (1972-), and several bibliographies.
 This database supports curriculum development in the areas of sociology, history, political science & economy, public policy, international relations, arts & humanities, business and education.

 Academic Search Ultimate (EBSCO)This link opens in a new windowThis multi-disciplinary database provides full text for more than 10,000 journals, including over 9,000 peer-reviewed titles.
 Academic Search Ultimate offers access to resources cited in key subject indexes.
 The combination of academic journals, magazines, periodicals, reports, books and videos meets the needs of scholars in virtually every discipline ranging from astronomy, anthropology, biomedicine, engineering, health, law and literacy to mathematics, pharmacology, womens studies, zoology and more.

 Literature Resource Center (LRC)(Gale)This link opens in a new windowProvides access to biographies, bibliographies, critical analysis, and Web resources of authors from every age and literary discipline.
 Covers more than 90,000 novelists, poets, essayists, journalists and other writers, with in-depth coverage of 2,000 of the most-studied authors.
 Search by Author Name, Title, Genre, Literary Movement or Literary Themes.

 Gerritsens Women's History OnlineThis link opens in a new windowThis database is the definitive cross-cultural resource for information on women's history.
 It spans more than four centuries and 15 languages and includes over two million pages in full image.
 Users can trace the evolution of feminism within a single country, as well as the impact of that country's feminist movement on other countries and their movements.
 The Gerritsen Collection also provides immediate access to many primary sources from around the world that were previously available only in a limited number of rare book rooms.
 This database includes Woman's Exponent and Young Women's Journal.

-Contemporary Women's Issues (Gale)CWI is a multidisciplinary, full-text database that covers mainstream periodicals, gray literature, and the alternative press.
+Contemporary Women's Issues (Gale)This link opens in a new windowCWI is a multidisciplinary, full-text database that covers mainstream periodicals, gray literature, and the alternative press.
 Covers a spectrum of women's concerns and events that influence women's lives.
 International coverage.
 Extensive indexing.

-Godey's Lady's BookFirst successful American journal for women.
+Godey's Lady's BookThis link opens in a new windowFirst successful American journal for women.
 Resource for the study of 19th Century American history and important social issues of the day.
 Covers social history, women's studies, textiles studies, material culture and literature.
 Many of America's greatest authors were first published in Godey's.
 Accessible Archives covers 1830-1885.